Discover student finance

 You can get extra support from Student Finance Wales if you have children or an adult who is financially dependent on you.
 There’s also extra help available for students with a disability or health condition.

 Don’t worry if you’ve missed the full-time undergraduate student finance deadline - there’s still time to re-apply!

 If you’re a continuing undergraduate student, the application process is even easier.
 All you need to do is sign in to your account and confirm your details are still correct.

 It’s important you re-apply as soon as possible to make sure you get some funding for the start of your course.

 You can choose to support the student’s application with details of your household income so they can get as much grant as possible instead of loan.
 Visit our parents and partners page for more information.

 You need to provide your household income details each year of the students’ course.

 Repaying your student loan

-You won’t start repaying your student loan until the April after you’ve finished or left your course and you’re earning over the repayment threshold, which is currently £524 a week, or £2,274 a month.
+You won’t start repaying your student loan until the April after you’ve finished or left your course and you’re earning over the repayment threshold.

 How much you repay is based on how much you earn, not how much you’ve borrowed.